-The number of people experiencing food insecurity in Africa rose from 220 million people to 224 million people this year.
+The number of people experiencing food insecurity in Africa rose from 220 million people to 224 million people in 2017.
 The Food and Agriculture Organisation’s regional overview for the year attributes this to changing weather patterns that led to poor harvests, a loss of livestock, conflict and recurrent droughts.

 Food security occurs when all people, at all times, have access to enough food to meet their dietary needs.
 To declare countries “food secure” analysts look at a combination of availability, access and utilisation.

 Mauritius, South Africa, Ghana, Namibia and Senegal are among the top 10 most food-secure countries on the continent.
 This is attributed to the use of new crops and agricultural production technologies.

 But ultimately the ability to achieve food security depends on political will and the effectiveness of government and national strategies in the agricultural and food sector.

 Though the 2017 rise in food insecurity is disheartening, some African countries have made progress over the last decade.
 And there were some initiatives from this year that deserve a special mention for the precedents they set.